ItsIrv/quvel-kit/docs/backend/module-development.md

 ## Overview

-QuVel Kit uses Laravel Modules to organize the backend codebase into modular, reusable components.
-This approach enhances maintainability, promotes code reuse, and enables a more structured development workflow.
+QuVel Kit includes Laravel Modules integration for organizing the backend codebase.
+This documentation covers how to work with the modular structure.

 ## Creating a New Module